LibertJustin/thegamercoin/README.md

-# thegamercoin
-Below is a tailored **README.md** file for your cryptocurrency, **TheGamerCoin (TGC)**, based on your answers.
-It’s designed for a beginner, with detailed, step-by-step instructions, troubleshooting, and resources.
-I’ve kept it simple and specific to your setup (Linux on a Raspberry Pi), goals (fast payments, privacy, gaming focus), and preferences.

----

 # TheGamerCoin (TGC) - README

 Welcome to **TheGamerCoin (TGC)**, the ultimate cryptocurrency for gamers!
 TGC is built for fast payments, privacy, and staking, with permissioned access to ensure a secure gaming ecosystem.
 This guide will help you create your own blockchain on a Raspberry Pi running Linux, step by step.